Jigarkumar25/rideau-canal-dashboard/README.md

 ## Prerequisites

-Before running the dashboard, ensure you have:
+Before running the dashboard, ensure we have:

 - Node.js installed
 - An active Azure Cosmos DB account